The law relating to agency in Kenya is contained in the Factors Act 1889 and the common law as modified by the doctrines of equity.

 He is undisclosed if his existence is not made known to the 3rd party.

-As a general rule, the principal is generally liable whether disclosed or undisclosed and may sue or be sued the 3rd party.
+As a general rule, the principal is generally liable whether disclosed or undisclosed and may sue or be sued by the 3rd party.
 However if an agent signs a contract without disclosing the agency, the principal cannot sue or be sued on it.
 It was so held in Schuk v.
 Anthony.

 PERSONAL LIABILITY OF THE AGENT